 I’m a data policy wonk and data tinkerer, who moved back to Australia in September 2016 after working in London, the Hague and Paris.

 I write about open data, data ethics, privacy and AI-type things in various places.
 Some are linked to from my blog.
 I’ve been published in the Guardian, the New Scientist, the Royal Statistical Society’s StatsLife, the Australian Centre for Ethics and a range of technology and policy publications.
-I also speak about data things in various settings in Australia and overseas.
-You might have heard me talking about artificial intelligence and data ethics for ABC Radio National’s ‘Big Ideas’ program, or on other ABC programs like Future Tense.
-Speaking at SXSW in 2017 about data anonymisation and a project I was involved with anonymising 75 years of British food diary data has been a recent highlight.
+I also speak about data issues in various settings in Australia and overseas.
+You might have heard me talking about artificial intelligence and data ethics for ABC Radio National’s ‘Big Ideas’ program, or on Future Tense.
+Speaking at SXSW in 2017 about data anonymisation and a project I was involved with anonymising 75 years of British food diary data has been one of this year’s highlights.

 I like science fiction films, board games and pop music and I like incorporating these into data-related work wherever I can.
 I even co-designed a board game about open data with Jeni Tennison that’s been picked up in 19 countries.